top of page

 Are herbal consults included with acupuncture?

 Yes.
-Herbal prescribing is included at no extra charge with acupuncture visits.
+Herbal prescribing is included at no extra charge with medical acupuncture visits.
 It is also offered as a standalone service without acupuncture.
-Herbs are prepared in-house and billed separately.
+Herbs are provided in-house and billed separately.

 Does acupuncture hurt?